Perspective | Banning the shift might not fix baseball’s problems, but it’s worth an experiment

 “The executives, like me, who have spent a lot of time using analytics and other measures to try to optimize individual and team performance have unwittingly had a negative impact on the aesthetic value of the game and the entertainment value of the game in some respects,” Epstein said then.

 And what was his next move?
-Join MLB’s main office as a consultant who’s concentrating on “on-field matters” — code for “How do we make the game more aesthetically pleasing and entertaining?”
+Join MLB’s main office as a consultant who is concentrating on “on-field matters” — code for “How do we make the game more aesthetically pleasing and entertaining?”
 His voice is already proving valuable.

 My inclination, after 150 years of allowing infielders and outfielders to play wherever they please, is to require strategies to evolve rather than overhaul the rules.
 But if preventing infielders from roaming the outfield would help create action, it’s worth a shot.
 If keeping the shortstop and third baseman to the left of second base would help further, let’s at least find out.